repzilon/ultrastarfox/README.md

 ## Building

-### Building on Windows
+### Building on 21st century Windows

-Requirements: Microsoft Windows
+Requirements: Microsoft Windows (for 9x, see below)

 Download repo as ZIP and extract somewhere, or clone the repo with git via the command line.